Updated: Feb 15, 2022

 1) Three Caves Loop:

 Who can resist the sight of a cave?
 They almost go hand and hand with hiking in our home!
 This short, sweet loop circles around an old limestone quarry and is a favorite among many Huntsville residents.
 Although you can't access the caves, the views from the top are more than enough to get excited over.
+This is our favorite trail for Halloween!

 Did you know you could view a waterfall without even leaving the city? (actually, a few, but that's another blog) Well, you can, and Alum Hollow Trail is the perfect hike to do just that.
 There are quite a few unique trees along the trail, as well as a cave near the falls.
 If you're interested in history, the cave was sed for shelter by Native Americans during the Middle Woodland Period.
 So not only is it fun to explore, it makes for a good conversation.